DjPale/IsometricEdit/README.md

 ### Shortcut Keys

 In general, `Ctrl` is used for most editor commands.
-The notable exception being `Space` which brings up the tile selector / group.
+The notable exception being `Tab` which brings up the tile selector / group and `Space` which toggles test mode.

 #### Editor

 The base grid size is currently `64x32` which allows for fine placement.

-- `Space` brings up the tile selector / group editor
+- `Tab` brings up the tile selector / group editor
+- `Space` toggles test mode by putting small cars that drive around on the map
 - `Ctrl-c` selects the tile under the tile cursor (cancels group selection)
 - `Ctrl-z` undo last changes (has a small undo stack)
 - `Ctrl-1..3` changes the current grid snap level from 1 (default) through 3